 Some of these theories attempt to explain almost every aspect of how people change and grow over the course of childhood.
 In other instances, these theories focus on a more narrow aspect of development.

-Throughout psychology history, a number of different child development theories have emerged to explain the changes that take place during the early part of life.
-In the modern study of child development, we simply take for granted the fact that children are fundamentally different than adults.
+Throughout psychology history, many different child development theories have emerged to explain the changes occurring during the early part of life.
+In the modern study of child development, we simply take for granted that children are fundamentally different from adults.

-Yet for much of human history, kids were simply seen as smaller versions of their adult counterparts.
-It has only been relatively recently that the field of developmental psychology has helped us understand the way children think is very different from how adults think.
+Yet, for much of human history, kids were simply seen as smaller versions of their adult counterparts.
+It has only been relatively recently that the field of developmental psychology has helped us understand how children think is very different from how adults think.

 Thanks to the work of some pioneering psychologists and other researchers, we now have a much deeper and richer understanding of how kids grow.

 Some researchers have suggested that five of the most influential child development theories are maturationist, constructivist, behaviorist, psychoanalytic, and ecological.

 The theories proposed by Sigmund Freud stressed the importance of childhood events and experiences but almost exclusively focused on mental disorders rather than normal functioning.

 According to Freud, children progress through a series of psychosexual stages.
 Each stage involves satisfying a libidinal desire and can later play a role in adult personality.
 If a child does not successfully complete a stage, Freud suggested that they would develop a fixation that would later influence adult personality and behavior.